yu-i-i/overleaf-cep/README.md

 - Sandboxed compiles: Made the `TEX_LIVE_DOCKER_IMAGE` environment variable optional
 - Template Gallery: Fixed bugs
 - Template Gallery: improved visual presentation of modals and enhanced keyboard interactions
-- Template Gallery **breaking change**: Replaced the free-text license field with a dropdown (select box).
+- Template Gallery **breaking change**: Replaced the free-text license field with a dropdown (select box)

 <details>
 <summary><h4><em>Details</em></h4></summary>

-In [this commit](https://github.com/overleaf/overleaf/commit/6ac0a46dfe537904e30951c137629ae9aca3c445) the free-text license field in the Template Gallery code has been replaced with a dropdown (select box).
+The free-text license field in the Template Gallery code has been replaced with a dropdown (select box).
 To update your template database, run the following command:

 ```
-overleaf-toolkit/bin/docker-compose" exec -T mongo mongosh sharelatex < updateLicenses.js
+overleaf-toolkit/bin/docker-compose exec -T mongo mongosh sharelatex < updateLicenses.js
 ```
 The `updateLicenses.js` script is as follows:
 ```